Because phenomena are originally pure in essence

 But isn’t this also why we devise so many adaptive and compensatory strategies to reinforce the thin slices of happiness, the precious timeless and all-too-fleeting moments of true bliss we do experience?
 All of this is our furious—and futile–attempt to create permanence.

-Giving up our adherence to an unattainable objective along with all our collected practices for attaining that goal, relaxing all of our accumulated actions and remedies, giving up the conditioned and conceptual notions of who we must be, even temporarily, leaves us with an appealing ineffable alternative to all the guided or misguided actions required to achieve happiness: non-action.
-By non-action, I am not talking about restraint or renunciation.
-It’s more like emptying and expanding—allowing, if you will.
+Giving up our adherence to an unattainable objective along with all our collected practices of striving for and attaining that goal, relaxing all of our accumulated actions and remedies, giving up the conditioned and conceptual notions of who we must be, even temporarily, leaves us with an appealing ineffable alternative to all the guided or misguided actions required to achieve happiness: non-action.
+By non-action, I do not mean restraint or renunciation.
+It’s more like emptying and expanding into an ineffable openness—allowing, if you will.
 Non-doing introduces the idea that stillness can be a form of doing.
 Since goal-oriented “doing” can and often does take us further from our goal, perhaps we should consider that there is nothing to be done.
 And who is there to do it, anyway?
 What else is there to do but “not-do?”

 Spontaneous Presence might be a little more comprehensible if we recall that a moment in time is infinitely divisible.
 Regardless of how small an increment of time we choose, it is still divisible, eventually disappearing completely into an indeterminate quantum, a virtual timeless state.
 If there is no substance to time, how could there be any immutable substance to anything else–either in the micro-moments of the biological matrix or in the vast spaciousness of mind?
 Nothing we see is substantial.
 We might be temporarily fooled by our senses, but they are equally illusory and insubstantial.
 Thus, the essence of every phenomenon is empty.
 There is no substance whatsoever there.

 Where (or what) is the “I” in all of this?
-Whatever “we” are as biological entities, with unique individual and aggregate intelligence, a unique history and the capacity to reflect on our actions, we are having difficulty reading the messages coming from the matrix of the biological world over which we (mistakenly) aspire to mastery, as well as the messages coming from the matrix of consciousness, which is also calling us to awaken from our delusions of individuality.
+Whatever “we” are as biological entities, with unique individual and aggregate intelligence, a unique history and the capacity to reflect on our actions, we are having difficulty reading the messages coming from the matrix of the biological world over which we (mistakenly) assume mastery, as well as the messages coming from the matrix of consciousness, which are also calling us to awaken from our delusions of individuality.